gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 2. Specify the view mappings that hold per-output offsets to a specific render target and viewport.
 3. Specify the viewport sizes for each render target.

 The viewport sizes and view mappings into each render target depend on our textures' layout we specified when creating the `LayerRenderer` configuration used in Compositor Services earlier in the article.
 We should **never** hardcode these values ourselves.
-Instead, we can query this info from the current frame `LayerRenderer.Frame`.
+Instead, we can query this info from the current frame `LayerRenderer.Drawable`.
 It provides the information and textures we need to draw into for a given frame of content.
 We will explore these objects in more detail later on, but the important piece of information is that the `LayerRenderer.Drawable` we just queried will give us the correct viewport sizes and view mappings for each render target we will draw to.

 ```swift
 // Get the current frame from Compositor Services